skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

     c.
 Now that the `pageOffset` field is no longer being used in a calculation, you can remove any occurrences where `pageOffset` was being assigned a value.
         - At the top of the class where `pageOffset` is grayed out, select the field, refactor and use **Safe delete** to remove the field.
-        - Safe delete should report about the getter you just created. *You should NOT delete this getter.*
+        - Safe delete may report about the getter you just created. *You should NOT delete this getter.*
-        - When told about a usage that is not safe to delete, view the usage.
+        - When told about usages that are not safe to delete, view the usage.
-        - The bottom panel should show that `pageOffset` is being used in the `moveToNextPage` metho.
-Double clicking on the usage that is show will take you to that spot in the code.
+        - The bottom panel should show that `pageOffset` is being used in the `moveToNextPage` method.
+Double clicking on the usage in that panel will take you to that spot in the code.
         - Manually delete the line assigning a value to `pageOffset`.
         - Back in the bottom pane, click "Rerun Safe Delete".
 This time, no `pageOffset` usages should be found and the field should be deleted.

     d.
 Run the tests.

 3. The `numberOfNumbers` field can also be removed with a bit of refactoring.
-It is not used much, an it can be computed easily from the `numbers` array.
+It is not used much, and it can be computed easily from the `numbers` array.

     a.
 Use refactoring on `numberOfNumbers` to encapsulate the field.
 Again, you only need to create a getter for this field, not a setter.

     b.
-Replace the body of the new getter to instead return the length of the numbers array minus one.
+Replace the body of the new getter to instead return the length of the `numbers` array minus one.

     c.
 Run the tests to make sure nothing is broken.